Vision-CAIR/HomeGPT/README.md

-# open HomeGPT
+# HomeGPT

-Welcome to open HomeGPT, an innovative project designed to help homeowners, buyers, and real estate professionals understand complex home inspection reports using cutting-edge technology.
-By leveraging Language Models (LLM) and Retrieval-Augmented Generation (RAG), open HomeGPT interprets technical jargon and presents it in an easy-to-understand format.
+Welcome to HomeGPT, an innovative project designed to help homeowners, buyers, and real estate professionals understand complex home inspection reports using cutting-edge technology.
+By leveraging Language Models (LLM) and Retrieval-Augmented Generation (RAG), HomeGPT interprets technical jargon and presents it in an easy-to-understand format.

 ## Overview